alipatti/polars_cache/README.md

 df3 = another_query.collect() # this will use the cache!
 ```

-Updating a source will cause the cache to be made invalid:
+Updating a source will cause the cache to refresh:

 ```python
 import os